samridhiverma10/groww_frontend_assignment-main/README.md

-# Groww Cart
+# Groww Cart: A Dynamic React Shopping Experience

 ## Overview

-This project is a React.js application that leverages Chakra UI for styling and Zustand for state management.
-It implements a dynamic checkout process with randomized products, themes, and payment status.
-The user can choose between different payment methods, including UPI and credit card.
-The project also features various validations, such as UPI handling, credit card validation using the Luhn algorithm, and more.
+This project is a Next.js application built with:

+- Chakra UI: for component styling.
+- Zustand: for state management.
+- It simulates a dynamic checkout experience with:
+- Randomized products and themes: Users encounter a unique product selection and theme upon opening the page.
+- Clearable cache: A "reload" button allows users to refresh the cart state and theme.

 ## User Workflow

 1. **Product and Theme Randomization:**